0day-ci/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 	can fall back to all existing numa nodes.
 This is effectively MPOL_PREFERRED allowed for a mask rather than a single node.

+MPOL_PREFERRED_STRICT
+	This mode specifies that the allocation should be attempted from the first node specified in the nodemask of the policy.
+	If that allocation fails, the kernel will search other nodes in the nodemask, in order of increasing distance from the preferred node based on information provided by the platform firmware.

 NUMA memory policy supports the following optional mode flags:

 MPOL_F_STATIC_NODES